MYTH: 70% Retail Sales Rule

 There is no 70% retail sales rule.
 Myth BUSTED.

 UPDATE: With the changes in the business due to the use of the internet and direct fulfillment, the 70% rule has been changed somewhat.
 Amway corporation has explictly stated that personal use is included in the 70%.
 A website user has stated on the forum that he contacted Quixtar for clarification and that downline purchases direct from the corporation do not qualify under this rule.
-Given the purpose of the rule is to prevent inventory loading, this makes sens.
+Given the purpose of the rule is to prevent inventory loading, this makes sense.

 Post a comment below or Discuss this post on Amway Talk